 Guidelines from the American Society of Clinical Oncology (ASCO) and other organizations consider the occurrence of fever and neutropenia (so-called "febrile neutropenia") to be the clinical scenario that requires action to protect patients who may be on the verge of serious infection.
 The safe care of patients with febrile neutropenia requires urgent assessment and rapid administration of antibiotics.
 Depending on the circumstances, such patients may require evaluation in the emergency room and sometimes require hospitalization.
 There is general agreement among guidelines on the definition of neutropenia and the definition of fever.
 In the context of cancer treatment, the ASCO and other guidelines that patients at high risk for febrile neutropenia (> 20%) should receive white blood cell growth factors prophylactically (i.e., after chemotherapy but before developing symptoms or signs of febrile neutropenia).
-There is also agreement that those with a < 10% risk of febrile neutropenia should not receive these growth factors.
-Patients whose risk of febrile neutropenia is between 10%-20% are considered intermediate risk, and for those patients the use of these growth factors depends on specific patient circumstances.^{3,4} Unfortunately, there is significant overuse of white blood cell growth factors for primary prophylaxis, particularly for patients receiving palliative chemotherapy.^{5,6}

-Several studies demonstrate that a decision support-enabled utilization management tool can improve risk-appropriate, guideline-adherent use of white blood cell growth factors.
-ASCO recommends primary prophylaxis with a white blood cell growth factor should also be administered in patients receiving dose dense chemotherapy.
+There has been longstanding agreement that those with a < 10% risk of febrile neutropenia should not receive these growth factors.
+In March of 2023, the NCCN first added a footnote to the v2.2023 Hematopoietic Growth Factor guideline to indicate that "G-CSFs may be considered for patients receiving low-risk regimens who have 2 or more patient-related risk factors..[and] use of G-CSF in this setting is based on clinical judgment."
+This consensus-based addition has not been part of professional guidelines or evaluated with prospective or retrospective data to regarding the impact on practice patterns, patient outcomes, or cost of healthcare.
+Patients whose risk of febrile neutropenia is between 10%-20% are considered intermediate risk, and for those patients the use of these growth factors depends on specific patient circumstances.
+Studies of Asian patients have consistently shown higher rates of febrile neutropenia in the literature compared to non-Asian populations.5-8 Overall, ASCO recommends primary prophylaxis with a white blood cell growth factor should also be administered in patients receiving dose dense chemotherapy.
 ASCO also recommends consideration to alternative, equally effective, and safe chemotherapy regimens not requiring white blood cell growth factors support when available.
-In patients receiving concomitant chemo-radiotherapy, use of white blood cell growth factors should be avoided, especially when radiation involves the mediastinum.^{2,4}
+In patients receiving concomitant chemo-radiotherapy, use of white blood cell growth factors should be avoided, especially when radiation involves the mediastinum.
+Unfortunately, overuse of white blood cell growth factors for primary prophylaxis is well-documented, particularly for patients receiving palliative chemotherapy.9, 10